 - This is due to an unusual upper class tradition.

-- This follows royal news of the Queen facing backlash following parliament suspension.
+- This follows royal news of the Queen sharing a romantic gesture dedicated to Prince Philip on Christmas Day.

-One of the recent line of enquiries is whether Prince Philip and the Queen sleep in separate bedrooms.
-And, it turns out, this one is true!
+It's well known that the Queen and Prince Philip sleep in different bedrooms, but do you know the reason behind this.
+The recently-released new series of The Crown has everyone talking about the royals again, asking how true is The Crown?
+And one of the recent line of enquiries is whether Prince Philip and the Queen sleep in separate bedrooms.
+And... it turns out, this one is true!

 It has been reported that the Queen and Prince Phillip don’t share a bed because of a tradition followed by the upper classes.

-Not only do the monarch and her husband not share a bed, but it’s also believed that they each have separate bedrooms!
+Not only do the monarch and her husband not share a bed, but it’s also believed that they each have separate bedrooms altogether.

 The aristocrat revealed the upper class bedroom habits to Sally Bedell Smith for her 2012 biography of the Queen, Elizabeth the Queen: The Life of a Modern Monarch.